Bit

 Project Scope

-This project was completed for my Master’s Thesis, done individually over the course of two 10-week quarters.
-I chose the topic, and spent the first 10 weeks conducting research to better understand the problem area.
+This project was completed for my master’s thesis, done individually over the course of two 10-week quarters.
+After choosing the topic, I spent the first 10 weeks conducting research to better understand the problem area.
 The following 10 weeks were spent translating research findings into a design direction and developing, prototyping, and testing my solution.

 It’s a crowded market characterized by corruption and a lack of empathy that has led to shallow innovation and a culture of condemnation